History of Sandwich

 Peace was threatened again when thirteen unhappy colonies declared independence from Great Britain in 1776, but Upper Canada remained loyal to the Crown.
 Fort Detroit was far from the battle lines.
 Forgotten in the Treaty of Paris that brought peace to Britain and the freshly minted United States in 1783, Britain continued to control the upper Great Lakes from Fort Detroit.
 The territory on the north side of the Detroit River was finally ceded to the United States under the conditions of the Jay Treaty in 1796.
 Details of that treaty specified that those who chose to remain British subjects had twelve months to move to the south side of the river.

-When Detroit gained its independence from British rule in 1796, British authority moved across the river and Sandwich became the Legislative Seat of Government of the Western District of Upper Canada (Ontario) by royal decree of King George III.
+When Detroit gained its independence from British rule in 1796, British authority moved across the river and Sandwich became the Legislative seat of government of the Western District of Upper Canada (Ontario) by royal decree of King George III.
 Court sessions, once held in Detroit, were moved to l’Assomption where a small house was converted into a jail.
 The shift of authority brought numerous British loyalists to Sandwich.

 Surveyors laid out the town on a three-street grid that ran parallel to the Detroit River.
 Cross streets started on the riverfront.
 Each one-acre lot offered sufficient space for a home and outbuildings, a garden, horses and livestock.
 Russell named the main streets after himself and his English homestead, Bedford.
 The intersection of Brock and Bedford (now Sandwich Street) was set aside for the courthouse and jail, St. John’s Anglican Church, a school and a public meetinghouse.
 These institutions constituted the Four Corners of Freedom, rights guaranteed by the Crown to every Canadian.
-The Loyalists who came to settle the area were primarily professionals and skilled tradesmen, their new properties selected for them through a lottery.
-Folk prospered and Sandwich Town flourished--until the ill winds of war blew hard throughout the land.
+The Loyalists who came to settle the area were primarily professionals and skilled tradesmen; their new properties were selected through a lottery.
+Folk prospered and Sandwich Town flourished–until the ill winds of war blew hard throughout the land.

 The War of 1812